bjzelvelder/GABBI/README.md

 ---
 # Installation
 The GABBI pipeline uses **singularity** to run in a pre-built environment (a so-called _singularity image_) to avoid installation issues and incompatibilities.
-Thus, all you need is a linux environment with ```apptainer``` version >= 1.0.1 or ```singularity``` version >= 3.0.0 installed.
+Thus, all you need is a linux environment with ```apptainer``` version >= 1.0.0 or ```singularity``` version >= 3.0.0 installed.
 This software can be installed following this tutorial: [Installing apptainer](https://apptainer.org/docs/admin/main/installation.html).
 For clarity, I will always refer to ```singularity``` rather than ```apptainer``` but all commands that start with ```singularity ...``` can be spelled ```apptainer ...```.

 GABBI is distributed as a Singularity image and has no external dependencies beyond Singularity/Apptainer itself.
 On HPC clusters managed by SLURM, Singularity is typically available as an environment module that can be searched throught ```module search singularity``` and can be loaded with ```module load <singularity module>``` prior to execution.

 ## Downloading the GABBI singularity image
 Because a singularity image is too heavy to be stored and pulled from github, you will not find the ```.sif``` file in this repository.
 However, the [GABBI image](https://cloud.sylabs.io/library/bjzelvelder/pipeline/gabbi) is stored on the **Sylabs** remote repository and can simply be pulled with this command:
 ```
-singularity pull --arch amd64 library://bjzelvelder/pipeline/gabbi:v1.0.1
+singularity pull --arch amd64 library://bjzelvelder/pipeline/gabbi:v1.1.0
 ```
 You should then be able to see the help section with:
 ```
-singularity run-help gabbi_v1.0.1.sif
+singularity run-help gabbi_v1.1.0.sif
-singularity run gabbi_v1.0.1.sif --help
+singularity run gabbi_v1.1.0.sif --help
 ```

 ## Building from 'source'
-If previous commands didn't work or if you want to make local modifications to the GABBI scripts, you can build the singularity image yourself using the definition file ```GABBI_v1.0.1.def```.
+If previous commands didn't work or if you want to make local modifications to the GABBI scripts, you can build the singularity image yourself using the definition file ```GABBI_v1.1.0.def```.
 First, get GABBI files by cloning the GABBI repository with:
 ```
 git clone https://github.com/bjzelvelder/GABBI.git
 cd GABBI
 ```
 At that point, you can build the GABBI singularity image yourself (which should take about 40 minutes).
-You can also build a GABBI sandbox to run the pipeline interactively (for debugging purposes).
+You can also build a GABBI sandbox to run the pipeline interactively (for verboseging purposes).

 ### Building the GABBI singularity image
 Inside GABBI's repository, simply execute:
 ```
-singularity build --fakeroot gabbi_v1.0.1.sif GABBI_v1.0.1.def
+singularity build --fakeroot gabbi_v1.1.0.sif GABBI_v1.1.0.def
 ```
 This will create a ```.sif``` image that can be run the same way with:
 ```
-singularity run GABBI_v1.0.1.sif --help
+singularity run GABBI_v1.1.0.sif --help
 ```

 ### Building a GABBI sandbox
 Alternatively, if you want to make modifications to the GABBI scripts or simply run the pipeline more interactively from within the singularity image (environment), you can make a GABBI sandbox with a writable fakeroot that will be stored in ```GABBI_sandbox/```:
 ```
-singularity build GABBI_sandbox/ GABBI_v1.0.1.def
+singularity build GABBI_sandbox/ GABBI_v1.1.0.def
 mkdir -p GABBI_sandbox/$PWD
 singularity shell -B $PWD --fakeroot --writable GABBI_sandbox/
 ```